 In December 2011, the General Assembly declared 21 March as World Down Syndrome Day (A/RES/66/149).
 The General Assembly decided, with effect from 2012, to observe World Down Syndrome Day on 21 March each year, and Invites all Member States, relevant organizations of the United Nations system and other international organizations, as well as civil society, including non-governmental organizations and the private sector, to observe World Down Syndrome Day in an appropriate manner, in order to raise public awareness of Down syndrome.

-21 March 2017 marks the 12th anniversary of World Down Syndrome Day.
-For WDSD 2017, Down Syndrome International will focus on:
+21 March 2018 marks the 13th anniversary of World Down Syndrome Day.
+For WDSD 2018, Down Syndrome International focuses on:

 #WhatIBringToMyCommunity - how people with Down syndrome can and do make meaningful contributions throughout their lives, whether in schools, workplaces, living in the community, public and political life, culture, media, recreation, leisure and sport.